On perpetuities with light tails: Introduction

 where $\mathcal{R}_\gamma$ denotes the class of regularly varying functions with index $\gamma$.
 Under these assumptions \eqref{QMGF}, \eqref{Ml1} and \eqref{MQnb} are satisfied.

 We show that

 where constant $c>0$ is given explicitly and

 Observe that if $Q=1$ a.s., then $h(x)=-x\log\P(M>1-1/x)$, so we recover \eqref{TRTRT}.
 Thus, we generalize the results of \cite{GG96} and \cite{BK17}, but with new proofs, which are very different from the ones in \cite{GG96,BK17}.
-Our proofs are based on a new formulation of the classical tauberian theorems; see Section \ref{TAUB}.
+Our proofs are based on a new formulation of the classical {T}auberian theorems; see Section \ref{TAUB}.

-The appearence of function $h$ is probably the most interesting phenomenon here. \item[Section \ref{Sh}: Properties of function $h$] This Section is devoted to explaining some informal heuristics, which show that the function $h$ is a natural candidate for describing the asymptotic of $-\log\P(R>x)$ when $M$ and $Q$ are not independent.
+The appearance of function $h$ is probably the most interesting phenomenon here. {It should be noted here that the function $h$ (in the simple form when $Q$ is degenerate) in the two sided bounds for $\log\P(R>x)$ appeared for the first time in \cite{Hit10}.} \item[Section \ref{Sh}: Properties of function $h$] This {s}ection is devoted to explaining some informal heuristics, which show that the function $h$ is a natural candidate for describing the asymptotic of $-\log\P(R>x)$ when $M$ and $Q$ are not independent.
 In Theorem \eqref{propH} we give basic properties of the function $h$.